huggingface/hub-docs/docs/hub/doi.md

 ## Why is there 'locked by DOI' message on delete, rename and change visibility action on my model or dataset?

 DOIs make finding information about a model or dataset easier and sharing them with the world via a permanent link that will never expire or change.
-As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and changed their visibility upon filing a request with our support (website@huggingface.co)
+As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and changed their visibility upon filing a request with our support (website at huggingface.co)

 ## Further Reading